 Weed of the Month: Mullein

-When my colleague at the Red Hook Community Farm informed me she had added a mullein plant to our bee garden, I was delighted.
+When my colleague at the Red Hook Community Farm informed me that she had added a mullein plant to our bee garden, I was delighted.
 Generally considered a weed, Verbascum thapsus is a striking and readily manageable plant with loads of educational and practical uses.

 Though a native of Eurasia, mullein doesn’t deserve the vilification often reflexively bestowed on nonnative plants that have naturalized here.
-Its preference for disturbed soil, its drought-tolerance, and its juicy flowers and feltlike leaves all offer important ecological services for the local environment.
+Its preference for disturbed soil, its drought tolerance, and its juicy flowers and feltlike leaves all offer important ecological services for the local environment.

-The flowers can be used as a yellow dye and the crushed leaves work as DIY rouge.
+The flowers can be used as a yellow dye, and the crushed leaves work as DIY rouge.
 The medicinal uses for mullein have included pulmonary, skin, respiratory, digestive, and circulatory remedies.

 For respiratory ailments, mullein appears to a be particularly popular treatment.
 Though brought to North America by Europeans, Native Americans apparently adopted the plant as an additive to tobacco.
 Smoking this mixture was said to be an effective cough treatment.
 I am a novice in herbalism, but I hope to try a recipe for cough syrup using mullein, red clover, white pine, cherry bark, and honey that I read about in Pamela Jones’s Just Weeds.
 The key ingredients are in their summer prime, so now’s the time to collect!